As a publisher or organization administrator, you need to manage the hosted layers published to the organization.

 - If you published a hosted tile or map image layer from a hosted feature layer view, you must delete the hosted tile layer before you can delete the hosted feature layer view.

-If all the dependent layers are stored in the same folder in My Content, you can delete all the dependent layers at once by checking the box next to each dependent layer and clicking Delete.
-Delete the dependent layers first.
+Delete dependent layers first.
+You can delete multiple layers simultaneously from the Content page.
 If you also check the box next to the primary hosted feature layer, the delete operation may fail because you cannot control the order in which items are deleted when using this method.

 If you are an administrator of the organization and have privileges to reassign ownership, you are responsible for changing ownership of items in the portal.